lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     4. (Optional) Clinician may update progress, as per UC3, before marking it as complete.
     5. (Optional) Clinician may mark the commitment as complete.
+    7. (Optional) Clinician may mark the commitment as discontinued.
     6. (Optional) Clinician may delete the commitment.
   - Commitment completion should be based on the honor system as the only way to verify completion is through the clinician who created the commitment.
     A commitment can have various ways to mark completion based on which kind of commitment was made and how its progress is tracked.
 Whether this be a certain kind of limit or number, milestones, or a yes or no; there should be a way to assert completion by the clinician.
+There should also be a way for clinicians to discontinue a commitment for various reasons such as time constraints or size of the goal.
+This use case covers the flow a clinician would take to complete or discontinue a commitment.

 - UC5: CME Providers associate clinicians with a course